 I believe in the growth mindset, meaning that every student has the capacity to achieve and grow.
 I tell my students that I believe in them, and that with hard work and my support, they can achieve and even exceed their goals.
-So many students have been frustrated by an inadequate educational system or by having been told they have limitations; I work to help them see their possibilities for success.
 When students believe this as well, they are more motivated to work hard because they believe that hard work begets results.

 I think it is critical to build a relationship with my students, so that I can identify the methods and strategies that will be most effective for them.
 I begin by getting to know my students on a personal level, learning about their passions, what motivates them, what frustrates them, and which learning strategies have been successful for them.
 I believe I need to earn their trust by being on time, prepared, and consistent in my work as a tutor.
 By building this personal relationship, I have the information I need to customize our tutoring experiences in a way that will be most effective for my students.

-My professional experience is varied; I am currently a full-time teacher, but I have worked as a marketing executive and design thinking consultant, and own my own business.
+My professional experience is varied; I run a business bringing creative problem-solving to education.
+I am currently teaching a college course, I was a 7th grade English teacher, and I have worked as a marketing executive and design thinking consultant, and own my own business.
 I bring my rich experiences to sessions, which helps me identify creative ways of delivering and explaining material.

 Perhaps most importantly, I truly love to learn.
 I believe that learning can and should be a joyful experience, and that when students enjoy learning - even productive struggle - they succeed.
 I bring relentless optimism, positive energy, and humor to my sessions.